Hilton Lake Homeowners Association

 Welcome to the Hilton Lake Homeowners Association near Everett, WA

-The purpose of this site is to enhance the quality of life in Hilton Lake and provide support services and information to our residents.
+The purpose of this site is to enhance the quality of life in Hilton Lake by providing support services and information to our residents.

 We provide a number of resources here to help keep you informed, resolve issues, and become more involved in our community.

-For a neighborhood to be considered for inclusion in the program, it must meet minimum qualifying criteria pertaining to traffic speeds and volumes, and residents must submit a letter demonstrating neighborhood support.
+If you are concerned about speeding, there is a County program that might be of interest.
+To be considered, there are minimum qualifications for traffic speeds and volumes, and residents must submit a letter demonstrating neighborhood support.
 If this is of interest, we encourage you to explore the website listed above.

 Junk Vehicles